Date Updated: 04/17/2026

 Outlook

 How well a person does after being diagnosed with mitral valve regurgitation varies.
-The outlook (prognosis) for mitral valve regurgitation depends on:
+This is called the outlook, also called prognosis.
+The outlook for mitral valve regurgitation depends on:

-• How long the condition has been present (duration)
+• How long the condition has been present, also called the duration.

 Treatment